wjayee/tp/docs/UserGuide.md

 Format: `help [COMMAND_NAME]`

 * COMMAND_NAME is case-insensitive, and is able to do partial matches.
 E.g. "a", "ad", "dd", "AdD" will all match with "add".
-* Inputs that result in no partial matches will produce an error message.
+* Inputs that result in no partial matches will produce the following error message: `"Command: {COMMAND_NAME} not recognized!"`, where {COMMAND_NAME} is the inputted field.

 Examples:
 * `help` will produce a link to the User Guide in a pop-up.